To Deserve You: Release

 The song was released as the lead single from her eighth studio album Bette of Roses (1995).
 A remix version of the song, styled as a dance production rather than the studio album which was performed in a country style, more or less only retained the lead vocals and a sample of the spoken line "I would die for you" from the album version.
 The original backing track of the album version was replaced with a 123 BPM mid-'90s dance production in the style of house music.
 In Europe, Australia and New Zealand, the remix single was issued to promote Atlantic/Warner Music's expanded re-release of Midler's 1993 hits compilation Experience the Divine: Greatest Hits—on which it was placed as the opening track—instead of the actual Bette of Roses album.
 To promote the release of the single, Midler performed the song during the 1995 VH1 Honors Awards ceremony.

 In the United States, it peaked at number two on the Billboard Dance Club Songs charts and nineteen on the Billboard Dance Singles Sales.
-It reached the top ten on both the Dutch Top 40 and Dutch Single Top 100 in the Netherlands, whilst in Japan in reached number fourteen and number eighteen on the Canadian Adult Contemporary charts.
+It reached the top ten on both the Dutch Top 40 and Dutch Single Top 100 in the Netherlands, whilst in Japan it reached number fourteen and number eighteen on the Canadian Adult Contemporary charts.